 Visitors should not visit any health or care setting if they have any COVID-19 symptoms, or are knowingly COVID-19 positive.

-Mask use in our hospitals and community settings
+Mask use has changed in our hospitals and community settings